 In this guest post, 2020 Film Independent Episodic Lab Fellow Michael Allen Harris shares his experiences as a participant of the program.
-The non-Member deadline to apply for the 2021 Lab is this Wednesday, February 17.
+The non-Member deadline to apply for the 2023 Lab is February 10.
 The Member deadline is February 24.
 Are you developing an original TV/streaming series as a writer or creator?
 This Lab’s for you.

 Writing is not a lonely process.
 It’s a courageous act that is done in solitude.
 It’s maddening, sometimes rewarding and lucrative, unhealthy, a superpower, and most of all… difficult to navigate.
 Your back hurts from hours hunched over a screen, wondering if the reader will understand the intention behind your well-placed ellipses.
 You die a little inside when you hear your work read aloud.
 And most aggravating, obtaining representation and jobs feels like playing an already challenging video game on hard mode.